A DualPI2 Module for Mahimahi: Behavioral Characterization and Cross-Platform Analysis: Behavioral Characterization and Comparative Analysis

 \subsection{Statistical Equivalence Testing}

-To evaluate whether Mahimahi behaves similarly to the Linux kernel under our four metrics (throughput, queue occupancy, ECN marks and packet drops), we employ a \emph{nonparametric exceedance-based validation test}.
+To evaluate whether Mahimahi behaves similarly to the Linux kernel in terms of our four metrics (throughput, queue occupancy, ECN marks and packet drops), we employ a \emph{nonparametric exceedance-based validation test}.
 This test assesses whether cross-system differences are extreme relative to natural within-system variability.
-Specifically, we evaluate how frequently kernel–Mahimahi differences exceed a conservative tolerance threshold derived from internal variability within each system.
+Specifically, we evaluate how frequently kernel–Mahimahi differences exceed a predefined tolerance threshold.
 The approach makes no assumptions regarding equality of variances or the underlying distributional shape of the populations.
 The only assumption is independence between experimental runs.
-We enforce this by fully resetting the experimental environment between runs, including termination of iperf processes, teardown of each environment, and a fixed quiescence period prior to the next trial to prevent residual state carryover.
+We enforce this by fully resetting the experimental environment between runs, including termination of \texttt{iperf} processes, teardown of each environment, and a fixed quiescence period prior to the next trial to prevent residual state carryover.
 The sections below outline the key components of our testing methodology, which is publicly available.\footnote{\url{https://github.com/5G-VCA-CC/mahimahi_validation.git}}

 \textbf{Defining the Distance Measure.} Let $\mathcal{M} = \{M_1, \dots, M_{100}\}$ and $\mathcal{K} = \{K_1, \dots, K_{100}\}$ denote the sets of traces collected from Mahimahi and the Linux kernel, respectively.